What to do if your child is being bullied

 Sometimes there may be no signs, as your child may try to hide what's going on.
 What you can do as a parent is try to keep lines of communication with your child as open as possible.
 By focusing on listening and being non-judgemental, you can help them to feel they can talk to you about whatever is going on for them.

 If you have a gut feeling as a parent that something's not right with your child, ask them about it in a gentle way.
-For more advice on how to start a conversation with your child about how they're feeling, as well as games and activities you can use to create a relaxed space to talk, have a look at our #Take20 Parents' Hub.
+For more advice on how to start a conversation with your child about how they're feeling, as well as games and activities you can use to create a relaxed space to talk, have a look at our starting a conversation with your child guide.

 How to work with your child's school if they are being bullied